emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/software.md

 During Altair8800 computer era, many operating systems, applications and programming languages have been developed.
 On of the most known operating systems is CP/M. It was written by Gary Kildall from Digital Research, Inc. At first it was mono-tasking and single-user operating system which didn't need more than 64kB of memory.
-Subsequent versions added multi-user variants and they were ported to 16-bit processors.
+Subsequent versions added multi-user variants, and they were ported to 16-bit processors.

 The combination of CP/M and computers with S-100 bus (8-bit computers sharing some similarities with Altair 8800) was big "industry standard", widely spread in 70's up to 80's years of twentieth century.
 The operating system took the